junxit/us-congress-bills-114/bill.md

 - **(a)** *Lands located north of the South Bank boundary line* Nothing in this Act shall be construed to modify the interest of Texas or Oklahoma or sovereignty rights of any federally recognized Indian tribe over lands located to the north of the South Bank boundary line as established by the survey.
 - **(b)** *Patents under the Color of Title Act* Nothing in this Act shall be construed to modify land patented under the Act of December 22, 1928 (Public Law 70–645; 45 Stat.
 1069; 43 U.S.C.
 1068; commonly known as the Color of Title Act), before the date of the enactment of this Act.
 - **(c)** *Red River Boundary Compact* Nothing in this Act shall be construed to modify the Red River Boundary Compact as enacted by the States of Texas and Oklahoma and consented to by the United States Congress by Public Law 106–288 (114 Stat.
 919).
+- **(d)** *Tribal allotments* Nothing in this Act shall be construed to alter the present median line of the Red River as it relates to the surface or mineral interests of tribal allottees north of the present median line.
+- **(e)** *Tribal reservations* Nothing in this Act shall be construed to create or reinstate a tribal reservation or any portion of a tribal reservation.
+- **(f)** *Tribal mineral interests* Nothing in this Act shall be construed to alter the valid rights of the Kiowa, Comanche, and Apache Nations to the mineral interest trust fund created pursuant to the Act of June 12, 1926.

 ## § 9.
 Definitions